Try These Easy Handy Hints to Fix Common Home Issues

 Vacuum Extension Tube

-A cardboard wrapping paper tube makes a handy vacuum hose extender.
+Cardboard tubes, like those you find with wrapping paper, make a handy vacuum hose extender.
 Tape or just hold the tube on the end of the vacuum cleaner’s hose.
 You’ll be able to easily reach ceilings as well as under furniture.
 Also, the cardboard is flexible, so you can flatten it to get into narrow spaces, such as alongside or under the refrigerator.
-Check out these brilliant ways to reuse all those cardboard tubes.
+The cardboard tube won’t last very long, but it’s enough to get by when you’re in a pinch.

 Touch-Up Paint Saver

-When painting walls or trim, put leftover paint in a mason jar for inevitable touch ups.
+When painting walls or trim, put leftover paint in a jar for inevitable touch ups.
 A well-sealed jar keeps the paint usable longer than the can, and it’s easier to store.
 Label the jar with the room the paint was used in.
-Use these pro-recommended painting products for your next DIY project.

 Super-Secure Garbage Bags

-Trash bags and waste bins should work perfectly together, but that’s rarely the case.
+Trash cans and bags should work perfectly together, but that’s rarely the case.
 As trash bags start to fill up, the bag slithers into the bin and you have to dig it out.
-To keep handled or drawstring trash bags in place, all you need are two medium or large self-adhesive command hooks.
+To keep handled or drawstring trash bags in place, all you need are two medium or large self-adhesive Command hooks.
 Position the hooks at a location that allows full use of the bin.
-Learn how to keep your trash can from flying in the wind.

 Tape Measure Notepad